kiali/kiali.io/content/en/docs/Installation/installation-guide/install-with-helm.md

 - The `kiali-server` Helm Chart installs a standalone Kiali without the need of the Operator nor a Kiali CR.

+{{% alert color="warning" %}}
+The `kiali-server` Helm Chart does not provide all the functionality that the Operator provides.
+Some features you read about in the documentation may only be available if you install Kiali using the Operator.
+Therefore, although the `kiali-server` Helm Chart is actively maintained, it is not recommended and is only provided for convenience.
-Although the `kiali-server` Helm Chart is actively maintained, it is only provided for convenience.
-The recommended method to install Kiali is by using the `kiali-operator` Helm Chart to install the Operator and then creating a Kiali CR to let the operator deploy Kiali.
+If using Helm, the recommended method is to install the `kiali-operator` Helm Chart and then create a Kiali CR to let the Operator deploy Kiali.
+{{% /alert %}}

 Make sure you have the `helm` command available by following the [Helm installation docs](https://helm.sh/docs/intro/install/).